Stacey Sutton

 In collaboration with numerous community organizations and national foundations, she has explored the forms and functions of alternative development models, and localism for strengthening economic democracy and increasing opportunities for marginalized communities.

-Sutton’s forthcoming book, “Buy Black: Race, Retail, and the Politics of Neighborhood Business Survival,” utilizes a Brooklyn neighborhood’s transformation into “Black Bohemia” as a testament to the empowering potential of black small business ownership.
+Sutton’s book project, “Buy Black: Race, Retail, and the Politics of Neighborhood Business Survival,” utilizes a Brooklyn neighborhood’s transformation into “Black Bohemia” as a testament to the empowering potential of Black small business ownership.
 She also identifies and analyzes the disenfranchising impact of land-use rules, building codes, spatial regulations and the process of gentrification.